Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado State Stats and Trends

-- Colorado State is 2-0 against the spread and 2-0 overall this season when the team notches more than 31.7 points.
+- Colorado State is 2-0 against the spread and 2-0 overall in games when it scores more than 31.7 points.

-- When Colorado State totals more than 440.2 yards, the team is 2-2 against the spread and 2-3 overall.
+- When Colorado State picks up over 440.2 yards, the team is 2-2 against the spread and 2-3 overall.

 - This year, the Rams have 11 turnovers, 13 fewer than the Rainbow Warriors have takeaways (24).